ricardobg/DigitalPedalBoard/README.md

 ####player.py
 This file handles the audio (both recording and playing).
 Basically, it contains functions to play, pause and change filters while playing.

 What you may improve ?
-You may want to change the `ChangeableStream` class (yes, change the changeable) and let it faster by updating the `self.last` in the same rate of the graph update rate.
+You may want to change the `ChangeableStream` class (yes, change the changeable) and make it faster by updating the `self.last` in the same rate of the graph update rate.

 ####gui.py
 This is the main file, the king of the kings.
 It has over one thousand lines and despite to create the GUI (General User Interface), it also connects all the files.

-This file is the one that may need more improves than the others.
+This file is the one that may need more improvement than the others.
 And what that could be ?
 You could improve the interface, make it brighter, prettier and faster.
 You could also create new features like user defined effects group and more menus and buttons !

 We've already introduced the other two files: filters.py and serialcom.py in previous sections, so take a look at them.

 ----